ascar-io/pilot-bench/doc/index.rst

 by industrial members of the `Center for Research in Storage Systems
 <http://www.crss.ucsc.edu/>`_.
 Any opinions, findings, and
-conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the sponsors listed above.
+conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the sponsors.